Derek Warwick: Formula One (1981–1993)

-For the 1990 season, 4 years after Senna's veto, Warwick finally drove for Lotus who in 1990 would be using the 640 bhp Lamborghini V12 engine.
-But the glory days of that team were over and the Lamborghini LE3512 proved both underpowered and unreliable (the Honda V10s in the McLarens were rated at around 690 bhp and were far more reliable) and Warwick ended the season with a meagre 3 points tally.
-Warwick would later describe the Lamborghini as "All noise and no go" while also noting that the Lotus 102 was not a pleasant car to drive as its chassis would "flex", not just under power but also under breaking.
-His greatest achievement of the season happened at the 1990 Spanish Grand Prix where his teammate Martin Donnelly suffered a severe crash leaving Warwick to help morale at the team by qualifying in the top 10 only for the gearbox to fail 10 laps from the end.
+For the 1990 season, four years after Senna's veto, Warwick finally drove for Lotus who in 1990 would be using the 640 bhp Lamborghini V12 engine.
+But the glory days of that team were over and the Lamborghini LE3512 proved both underpowered and unreliable (the Honda V10s in the McLarens were rated at around 690 bhp and were far more reliable) and Warwick ended the season with a meagre three points tally.
+Warwick would later describe the Lamborghini as "All noise and no go" while also noting that the Lotus 102 was not a pleasant car to drive as its chassis would "flex", not just under power but also under braking.
+His greatest achievement of the season happened at the 1990 Spanish Grand Prix where his teammate Martin Donnelly suffered a severe crash leaving Warwick to help morale at the team by qualifying in the top-ten only for the gearbox to fail ten laps from the end.
 Warwick himself had a somewhat terrifying crash at the Italian GP at Monza when on the last turn on the first lap at the Parabolica, the Lotus drifted wide to the left and off the track, collecting the barrier at speed before flipping over onto its side and roll cover while sliding down front straight with cars speeding past.
 Thankfully no other cars hit the stricken Lotus and an unhurt Warwick was able to scramble from his upturned car and actually run back to the pits to get into the spare car for the re-start (the race had been red flagged with the Lotus stuck in the middle of the track).
 To his credit, Warwick readily admitted to nothing more than driver error, just running too wide at the exit of the turn.

 Warwick driving for Footwork at the 1993 British Grand Prix.

-In 1992 Warwick tested an IndyCar Lola T92/00 for Hall/VDS Racing for 2 days at Mid-Ohio in the off-season, to assess a possible move to CART for 1993.
+In 1992, Warwick tested an IndyCar Lola T92/00 for Hall/VDS Racing for two days at Mid-Ohio in the off-season, to assess a possible move to CART for 1993.
 Ultimately he did not and instead returned to Formula 1.

 Warwick had firm offers of paid drives for 1993 with Jordan and Footwork and ultimately chose the latter.
-Warwick returned to Formula 1 following a 3-year sabbatical and completed the full season in 1993, but managed to score only 4 points.
+Warwick returned to Formula 1 following a 3-year sabbatical and completed the full season in 1993, but managed to score only four points.
 He ended his career with a total of 71 Grand Prix points.

-BBC Sport described him as "the best British racing driver never to win a Grand Prix" in 2024.
+BBC Sport described Warwick as "the best British racing driver never to win a Grand Prix" in 2024.